mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ### YYACHTACHT

-Built on the 200-ton hull, the yacht is a noble’s plaything used to entertain friends and undertake political or commercial missions.
+Built on the 200-ton hull, the yacht is a noble's plaything used to entertain friends and undertake political or commercial missions.
 There are sixteen luxury staterooms; two have been combined into a suite for the owner aboard.
-The yacht carries an air/raft and a ship’s boat in hull compartments; an ATV is also carried, and the ship’s boat is fi tted to ferry it from orbit to surface and back.
+The yacht carries an air/raft and a ship's boat in hull compartments; an ATV is also carried, and the ship's boat is fi tted to ferry it from orbit to surface and back.
 The yacht requires a crew of four: pilot, engineer, medic, and steward.
 Gunners, additional stewards, and other personnel may be may be added as required.
 Yachts are built to the fi nest of specifi cations and have the best fi ttings money can buy.